AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/3_Synchronizations/Locks_Synchronization.md

   /* same as in 3.5.1 and 3.5.2 */
 }
 ```
+> [!exp]

-- The `condition_variable_any` (abbreviated as "cva" below) is the core concurrency directive that can preempt and block a thread until some condition is met.
+> - The `condition_variable_any` (abbreviated as "cva" below) is the core concurrency directive that can preempt and block a thread until some condition is met.

-- In this example, the philosopher seeking permission to eat waits indefinitely until some condition is met (unless the condition is met already, in which case it doesn't need to wait), by calling `cva::wait()`.
+> - In this example, the philosopher seeking permission to eat waits indefinitely until some condition is met (unless the condition is met already, in which case it doesn't need to wait), by calling `cva::wait()`.

-    - If `numAllowed` is positive at the moment wait is called, then it returns immediately without blocking.
+> - If `numAllowed` is positive at the moment wait is called, then it returns immediately without blocking.

-    - If `numAllowed` is zero at the moment `cva::wait()` is called, then the calling thread is **pulled off the CPU, marked as blocked** until the thread manager is informed (by another thread) that the value of `numAllowed` has changed.
+> - If `numAllowed` is zero at the moment `cva::wait()` is called, then the calling thread is **pulled off the CPU, marked as blocked** until the thread manager is informed (by another thread) that the value of `numAllowed` has changed.

-- In this example, the philosopher just finishing up a meal increments `numAllowed`, and if the value of `numAllowed` goes from 0 to 1, the same philosopher signals (via `cva::notify_all()`) all threads blocked by `cva` that a meaningful update has occurred.
+> - In this example, the philosopher just finishing up a meal increments `numAllowed`, and if the value of `numAllowed` goes from 0 to 1, the same philosopher signals (via `cva::notify_all()`) all threads blocked by `cva` that a meaningful update has occurred.
 That prompts the thread manager to reexamine the condition on behalf of all threads blocked by `cva::wait()`, and potentially allow one or more of them to emerge from their long nap and move on to the work they weren't allowed to move on to before.

-- Because `numAllowed` is being examined and potentially changed concurrently by many threads, and because a condition framed in terms of it (that is, `numAllowed > 0`) influences whether a thread blocks or continues uninterrupted, we still need a traditional `mutex` here so that competing threads can lock down **exclusive access** to `numAllowed`.
+> - Because `numAllowed` is being examined and potentially changed concurrently by many threads, and because a condition framed in terms of it (that is, `numAllowed > 0`) influences whether a thread blocks or continues uninterrupted, we still need a traditional `mutex` here so that competing threads can lock down **exclusive access** to `numAllowed`.

-- Before `cva::wait()` is called, the the supplied `mutex` lock should have been lock already.
+> - Before `cva::wait()` is called, the the supplied `mutex` lock should have been lock already.
 If `cva::wait()` notices that the supplied condition isn't met, the `cva` object puts the current thread to **sleep** indefinitely and **automatically release**s the lock.
 When the `cva` object is notified and a waiting thread is switched back on CPU, it **automatically re-acquire**s the `mutex` lock which it released just prior to sleeping, and **re-evaluate the condition** for that thread.
 If the condition is met, then the thread proceeds to the following lines; otherwise, it automatically releases the lock again and put the thread back in sleep, and then waits for another notification.

-    > This is KOB.
+> - This is KOB.

+# Condition Variable

 First call (lock should be locked already)
           │